Antalarmin

 Antalarmin (CP-156,181) is a drug that acts as a CRH1 antagonist.

 Corticotropin-releasing hormone (CRH), also known as Corticotropin-releasing factor, is an endogenous peptide hormone released in response to various triggers such as chronic stress and drug addiction.
 Such triggers result in the release of corticotropin (ACTH), another hormone involved in the physiological response to stress.
 Chronic release of CRH and ACTH is believed to be directly or indirectly involved in many of the harmful physiological effects of chronic stress, such as excessive glucocorticoid release, stomach ulcers, anxiety, diabetes mellitus, osteoporosis, depression, and development of high blood pressure and consequent cardiovascular problems.

 Antalarmin is a non-peptide drug that blocks the CRH1 receptor, and, as a consequence, reduces the release of ACTH in response to chronic stress.
 This has been demonstrated in animals to reduce the behavioral responses to stressful situations, and it is proposed that Antalarmin itself, or more likely newer CRH1 antagonist drugs still under development, could be useful for reducing the adverse health consequences of chronic stress in humans, as well as having possible uses in the treatment of conditions such as anxiety, depression, and drug addiction.

 Chemical Structure

 The synthesis of CP-154,526, a non-peptide antagonist of the CRH1 receptor, was first described in 1997.
 Antalarmin, or CP-156,181, is a close analog that is highly structurally similar and has been shown to be easier to synthesize.
-The findings from several chemical, pharmacokinetic and pharmacological studies indicate that the two compounds possess very similar in their properties.
+The findings from several chemical, pharmacokinetic and pharmacological studies indicate that the two compounds possess very similar properties.